-As The Coffee Quest works aligned with the T.C.Q. values, meaning transparency, collaboration and quality, we are proudly accepted washed robusta coffees from Uganda as they scored more than our minimum Q-requirement of 81 SCA points during our quality checks.
+Washing Robusta is not common, but promotes consistency and quality.
+The Clarke estate has the resources to facilitate this value adding process.
+The coffee perfectly with The Coffee Quest’s. values: transparency, collaboration and quality.
+We are proudly accepted washed Robusta coffees from Uganda as they scored more than our minimum R-grade requirement of 81 SCA points during our quality checks.

 “Washed robusta is from a light farm, we also work with them, so the washed robusta process is similar to the wash arabica process.
 So basically, the farm workers harvest the cherries, they float them in water then they take the good cherries and then they are put in the pulping machine to be cleaned.
 The cherries are sun dried for about one week, then the beans are in the mill and that is basically the process.” – Tony Mugoya explained.

 Clarks farm is one of the biggest Robusta coffee growing farms in Uganda with around 300 acreas of Robusta coffee planted and producing.
 Through his social mission, Ian Clarke’s strives to help smallholder farmers improve their practices, quality and prices.
 For this reason, in collaboration with the Uganda Authorities, he is transforming his commercial farm into a Hub Farm.

 The Hub farm functions as a center of education, support and market acces for smallholder farmers in the region as Local farmer groups and outgrowers registered by the farm, can visit, access inputs and materials, and learn about best practices for coffee production.
 The workers on the farm benefit from improved skills in agronomy practices as they participate in the different activities on the coffee plantation which in turn can be applied on either their own farms or the farms they work on aside from the Clarke Farm.